Would it surprise you to know that some nonprofits have never, and will never be looking at grants as part of their development plan?

 - If you are creating programs or projects to fit a grant you have found or heard about, that is not the right order of operations.
 Decide on your needs, list them, understand them, and then go find the grants that fit those needs.

-- If your organization has a budget or a previous year’s budget in the ‘red’, you may not want to begin writing grants until you have a few years in the ‘black’.
+- If your organization has a budget or a previous year’s budget in the ‘red’, you may not want to begin looking at grants until you have a few years in the ‘black’.
 Funders will see you as a risk and often times will not look favorably upon your request.

 - If your organization is in its’ infancy, you may find seed money to support your work, but funders who have been around for a while may require you to show a history of success prior to funding you.
 This can be 3-5 years or more.
 So, despite a perfect fit on paper, you may not qualify due to the amount of time you have been providing services.